 Suspended Somerset DA Thomas receives house arrest, bond revoked after latest charges

 Apr.
-29—SOMERSET, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas' bond was revoked Friday, confining him to his mother's home with an electronic ankle monitor until his trial on sexual assault charges.
+30—SOMERSET, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas' bond was revoked Friday, confining him to his mother's home with an electronic ankle monitor before his trial on sexual assault charges.

 Through a supervised release plan, Thomas must stay at the Windber home with an alcohol monitoring device and a GPS bracelet at all times, or else go to jail to await trial.